 Disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network

 Here I’ll show you step-by-step how I installed a diesel heater in our Jayco Swan camper trailer.

 Even though this is one of the 35 Most Popular Jayco Camper Trailer Modifications, it’s safe to say:

 So I spent A LOT of time researching how to do this…

 (probably more than it took to install it)

-…so I’ll also point out some of the dos and don’ts I learned along the way.
+…so I’ll also point out some of these 13 most common dos and don’ts I learned along the way.